AI meta data generation

 The measure of performance of such a classifier is the accuracy, i.e., the percentage of examples which are classified correctly.
 After training the classifier, its performance is evaluated on another dataset with known annotations called the test set.
 The model did not see any of these examples before.
 Therefore, the measure of accuracy on the test set should give an indication on how well the model performs on unknown data.

 The known annotations are a set of 22 classes.
 They describe the type of datapoint in your building.
-A complete list of all of the classes and their explanation is available. engineers/specifications/artificial-intelligence
+A complete list of all of the classes and their explanation is available. user/specifications/artificial-intelligence

 Within our AI based classification system we use state-of-the-art deep neural networks.
 Neural networks are a machine learning model, that was designed to behave similarly to the human brain.
 It is comprised of multiple layers in which the output of the previous layer is transformed.
 In recent years the performance of computers did increase to the point, that training and using large (i.e., deep) neural networks has become feasible.
 Deep neural networks generally provide very good performance and can generalize very well to unknown data.
 One type of deep neural network is the Convolutional Neural Network (CNN).
 It uses trainable convolutions in each layer.